 1. You’ll be prepared for the unexpected

+No one plans to get sick or hurt (and no one planned on a pandemic).
 Just like car insurance, health insurance protects you and your wallet from the unexpected.
 Your situation could change quickly with an injury, accident, or major illness.
-No one plans to get sick or hurt.

 2. You could end up paying more without coverage

 While health insurance is an expense, the cost of getting care without it could be much more than you expect.
 Going to the emergency room, seeing a doctor, having tests run and/or medical procedures (even if minor), can all add up quickly.